 We offer advanced training in perioperative care in the form of a Perioperative Medicine Fellowship which trains clinicians how to excel in clinical care, administrative functions, and research throughout the entire perioperative pathway (pre, intra, and post-op).
 Fellowship experiences include participation in several multi-disciplinary clinical, research, and leadership teams.

 The perioperative medicine specialty involves many different types of clinicians.
-Our division works in collaboration with other department and divisions and is involved not only in the training of fellows and residents, but also nurse practitioners, student registered nurse anesthetists (SRNAs), and registered nurses.
+Our division works in collaboration with other departments and divisions and is involved not only in the training of fellows and residents, but also nurse practitioners, student registered nurse anesthetists (SRNAs), and registered nurses.